miniclassic/freakingmath/README.md

 - Compete source code.
 - Addicted game.
 - Clean & Clear design.
-- add to share with friends Facebook function.
+- add to share Facebook function with screen shoot.
-- Compatible with mutil platform by libgdx
+- Compatible with mutilple platform by libgdx

 <b>How to build<b>